Understanding the Singapore-UAE Business Corridor

 Week 5-6: Company Setup

-- Complete company incorporation with proper structure
+- Complete company incorporation with proper structure, appointing at least one resident director

-- Appoint corporate secretary and registered office
+- Appoint corporate secretary and registered office address as required by Singapore law

-- Register for necessary licenses and permits
+- Register for necessary business licenses and permits depending on your industry

 Week 7-8: Visa Application Submission

-- Finalize all visa application documentation
+- Finalize all visa application documentation and ensure COMPASS criteria are addressed

 Days 61-90: Approval and Preparation